HonakerM/ECSE-4961/project 2/README.md

 ```

 ### Testing
-As mentioned bellow you can utilize the automated testing scripts by executing the following two scripts
+As mentioned below you can utilize the automated testing scripts by executing the following two scripts.
+These utilize the linux tools `wget`, `unzip`, and `cat`.
 ```
 scripts/get_corpus.sh
 scripts/test.sh